Manipur: Sanamahism

-Sanamahism (often referred to as traditional Meitei religion) is the ancient polytheistic indigenous animistic ethnic religion of the Meitei people, the predominant ethnic group of Manipur.
-Sanamahist worship concentrates on the household deity Lainingthou Sanamahi (often associated as well as confused with direct Sun God Korouhanba).
+Sanamahism is the indigenous, polytheistic and animistic ethnic religion of the Meitei people.
+Sanamahist worship concentrates on the household deity Lainingthou Sanamahi.
 The ancient Meiteis worshiped a Supreme deity, Salailen, and followed their ancestors.
 Their ancestor worship and animism was based on Umang Lai – ethnic governing deities worshiped in the sacred groves.
-Some of the traditional Meitei deities (Lais) are Atiya Sidaba, Pakhangba, Sanamahi, Leimaren, Panthoibi, Imoinu, Thangching (Thangjing), Marjing, Wangpulen (Wangbaren) and Koupalu (Koubru).
+Some of the traditional Meitei deities, or Lais are Atiya Sidaba, Pakhangba, Sanamahi, and Panthoibi.
 Out of the 233,767 people who opted for the "Other religion" option, 222,315 were Sanamahists.

 Other religions

 The various other religions were mostly followers of tribal folk religions, 6,444 were Heraka, 2,032 were Jewish and 1,180 were from other tribal religions such as Tingkao Ragwang Chapriak.

 Government

 The government of Manipur is a collective assembly of 60 elected members, of which 19 are reserved for Scheduled Tribes and 1 for Scheduled Castes.
 The state sends two representatives to the Lok Sabha of the Parliament of India.
 The state sends one representative to the Rajya Sabha.
 The legislature of the state is Unicameral.
 Representatives are elected for a five-year term to the state assembly and the Indian parliament through voting, a process overseen by the offices of the Election Commission of India.

 The state has one autonomous council.